naztronaut/RaspberryPi-Website-Uptime-Monitor/README.md

 ```

 You can now access it from any computer on your network (assuming there are no firewall settings blocking this) by going to http://ip_addr:5000 -
 substitute `ip_addr` for the IP address for your pi.
 Hostname will also work in some instances depending on your network setup.
+The apache section below will cover how to run your flask app through apache.

 Details on the Flask app will be posted later.